-As a part of our strategic goal to support collections management and plant conservation, the American Public Gardens Association has extended our partnership with Esri to provide low-cost geographic information system (GIS) software and professional development resources to our member gardens.
+As a part of our strategic goal to support collections management and plant conservation, the American Public Gardens Association has partnered with Esri to provide low-cost geographic information system (GIS) software and professional development resources to our member gardens.
 The benefits of this partnership include:

 - discounted software licensing for ArcGIS Online, ArcGIS Pro (including ArcMap), ArcGIS Enterprise, and additional Esri products;

 - discounted registration for Esri Academy Instructor-Led and online courses;